Quantum-Information Measure of Electron Localization

 Figure~\ref{fig4} provides a zoomed‑out visualization for N$_2$ in a slightly stretched geometry, making lone pairs visible through $\tcalC$.
 It is also clear that, at this distance, correlation effects are minor, and yet not entirely negligible along the stretched bond.

-We next examine LiF, which undergoes an ionic–to–neutral charge transfer upon dissociation—a regime beyond the capabilities of RHF.
+We next examine LiF, which passing through an avoided crossing undergoes an ionic–to–neutral charge transfer upon dissociation—a regime beyond the capabilities of RHF.
 Equal‑weight SA‑CASSCF(2,2) calculations for the $S_0$ and $S_1$ singlets correctly resolve the avoided crossing near $R\approx 4.3$~\AA{}.
 Figure~\ref{fig5} shows $\tcalC$ at internuclear distances about $0.5$~\AA{} before and $0.5$~\AA{} after this crossing.
 Before the crossing (top row), $S_0$ is ionic, with $\tcalC$ displaying two disconnected blocks centered on the atoms, while $S_1$ is covalent, featuring a bright diagonal island ($z_1\!\approx\! z_2$) between the atomic regions.
 After the crossing (bottom row), $S_0$ becomes covalent and its $\tcalC$ develops a clear bridging island, while $S_1$ becomes ionic and its $\tcalC$ shows separated blocks that merge into a broader region.
 The key diagnostic feature is thus the presence (covalent) or absence (ionic) of a distinct diagonal bridging island; after the crossing, the covalent island shrinks and merges into the wider ionic pattern.

-{\it Conclusions.}~ We have introduced a first‑principles measure of electron localization derived from the spin entanglement present in {\it ensemble} $N$‑representable two‑body reduced density matrices.
+{\it Conclusions.}~ We have introduced a quantum-information-based measure of electron localization derived from the spin entanglement encoded in a normalized two‑spin state built from the $\gamma_1$-derived Fock--Dirac two-body object.
 By extracting a spatially resolved two‑spin state and evaluating its concurrence, the method captures both local and non‑local aspects of electronic structure, dispensing with the short‑range assumptions and empirical elements of traditional localization functions.
 This establishes a rigorous quantum‑information foundation for next‑generation localization indicators relevant to both density‑functional and wave‑function methodologies.

 Notably, the calculation involves the one‑body reduced density matrix while still reflecting non‑local correlations.
 This feature enables a computationally efficient measure of quantum correlations that can be evaluated with existing software and readily integrated into data-driven workflows \cite{ShaoPavanello2023,MartinezPavanello2026} for enhanced electronic‑structure modeling.